SandyGriffitts99/IntuneProactiveRemediations/README.md

 This repository contains scripts for Microsoft Intune Proactive Remediations.
 It has been designed to be like the 'WinGet' for Intune Proactive Remediations.

 ## Tools
-There are a few Powershell script that can help with build, adding & validating a Proactive Remediation.
+There are a few Powershell script that can help with building, adding & validating a Proactive Remediations.

 - To import a Proactive Remediations to your Intune environment use the ```Import-ProactiveRemediation.ps1``` script.
 - To create a Proactive Remediations, use the ```New-ProactiveRemediation``` script.